 Duncan William Dearle (1893-1954) was the son of J H Dearle (see under Morris and Co for whom he was for many years the chief designer).
-He followed in his father's footsteps and after Morris and Co went into liquidation in 1940, he acquired the rights to their designs.
-He lived in the later part of his life in Burwash and there is a memorial window to him in Burwash Weald church.
+He followed in his father’s footsteps and after Morris and Co went into liquidation in 1940, he acquired the rights to their designs.
+He lived in the later part of his life in Burwash and there is a memorial window to him at Burwash Weald.

 Elizabeth Dempster was responsible for two statues in St Swithun, East Grinstead.
 She is likely to be the Scottish sculptor Elizabeth Strachan Dempster (1909-87), whose recorded work dates largely from the 1930s and 1940s.
 Most of it is in Scotland, where she had several studios in succession in Edinburgh.
 She became an Associate of the Royal Scottish Academy.